 Role of an Advisor

 The role of the advisor in the student conduct process is to provide guidance and support to students in what may be a challenging and stressful experience.
 It is the student’s responsibility to ask for the advisor to serve in that capacity.
-The advisor is not expected to investigate the hearing or speak on behalf of the student and is only has access to information the student chooses to share with his or her advisor.
+The advisor is not expected to investigate the hearing or speak on behalf of the student and is only has access to information the student chooses to share with the advisor.
 If a student shares hearing documents with the advisor, the advisor cannot share those documents with any other parties, despite the students wishes.
-The advisor is encouraged to help the student advocate for him or herself throughout the process.
+The advisor is encouraged to help the student self-advocate throughout the process.
 Advisors are not required, but we recommend to students that they work with an advisor as it can be helpful in the conduct process.